-Funnily enough, the Niro concept was designed at Kia’s Frankfurt design studio – less than a mile away from where the Motor Show will take place.
+Funnily enough, the Niro concept was designed at Kia’s Frankfurt design studio – less than a mile away from where the Motor Show took place.
 The concept was developed under the direction of Gregory Guillaume, Kia’s chief designer in Europe.

 The Frankfurt Motor Show, as usual, is shaping up to be a big one.
 It’s still four weeks away and yet several major manufacturers have let slip what they’ll be bringing along to the party.
 Kia is the latest to tease their wares on the ‘net, publishing some artistic renders which show a B-segment supermini concept designed to fit in under the Rio and cee’d models.